-Note:

-A seated athlete cannot participate in a relay as rule 5-10-6 stipulates the baton must be carried by hand and due to the inherently increased risk of injury to the competitors. - A seated athlete may participate in a team field event with footed athletes at a relay-style meet.
+Note: A seated athlete cannot participate in a running relay as rule 5-10-6 stipulates the baton must be carried by hand and due to the inherent increased risk of injury to the competitors.
+A seated athlete may participate in a field event relay with footed athletes at a relay style meet.